teachskillofskills-ai/techshu-boilerplates/README.md

 The TechShu CLI is the easiest way to add boilerplates to your project.
 No manual copying, no mistakes!

-**✨ Version 1.1.0** - Now with interactive mode, beautiful formatting, and helpful guidance!
+**✨ Version 1.2.0** - Now with back navigation, continuous session, and seamless multi-boilerplate installation!

 ### Installation